What Is Email Marketing for Artists?

 I promise to tell you in just a minute.

 A lead magnet is crucial for artists to grow their businesses.
 That's because an active email list is essential to a thriving art career.
 Now is the time for artists to take control of their careers, making email list building a vital task.
-The more you sell to your list, the less reliant you are on galleries and publishers, etc.
+The more you add to your list, the less reliant you are on galleries, publishers, etc.

 Find Buyers and Sell Your Artwork to Them

-For years, I have championed today's artists' idea to find ways to cultivate relationships to sell to buyers directly through marketing—and friendships, and other mutually helpful connections.
+For years, I have championed today's artists' idea to find ways to cultivate relationships to sell to buyers directly through marketing, friendships, and other mutually helpful connections.

 Marketing for Connections